funatsufumiya/hitandblow-solver-react/README.md

 ## TODO

-- Choice assistence of the best move (scoring each moves and looking moves ahead)
+- Choice assistence of the best move (scoring each moves and looking moves ahead, known as minimax)
 - Displaying more info about pattenrs (color appearance rate, occupation rate, etc.)

 ## License